some-natalie/some-natalie/_posts/2023-08-02-fedora-acs-override.md

 ## Next time

 Let's shove the RPM build into a container to make this repeatable _and_ not on our machine!
+[Building RPMs in containers](../container-bulid-rpms/)

 ## Resources